|

 6. Wu Style, Primary Resources

-For many years, Wu Ying Hua would perform the Slow Set and her husband Ma Yueh Liang would perform the Wu style Fast Set forms during demonstrations.
-A new version of the Wu Style Slow Set Demonstration Video featuring Wu Ying Hua performing the entire long form, as well as a Wu Style Fast Set (Wu's Original form) Demonstration Video featuring Ma Yueh Liang, is available at our online store.
-Both videos are fully chaptered and the forms are labeled for further preservation and accuracy.
-We also offer "Specials" combining Ma and Wu's books with these and other instructional and demonstration videos.
+For many years, Wu Ying Hua would perform the Slow Set and her husband Ma Yueh Liang would perform the Wu style Fast Set forms during public demonstrations.
+A Book and Video Combo featuring an extensive compilation of Ma and Wu's writings on the foundation, Slow Set, and Simplified of the Wu Style has been compiled by Gerald A. Sharp.
+This in-depth reference of 333 pp. entitled, T’ai Chi of the Wu Style features seven sources of Ma and Wu's writings, as well as Wu Ying Hua performing the entire long form, and a barrage of self-defense applications from the form.
+Additionally, the Store at Chi Flow has a new T’ai Chi Fast Set (Wu's Original form) Book and Video Series featuring Ma Yueh Liang, a multitude of applications from the form, and a 2nd Edition translation of their classic from the early 80s.
+Both video series are fully chaptered and the forms are labeled for further preservation and accuracy.
+We also offer the complete Chi Kung of the Wu Style, which features detailed instruction for both the Eight Methods and Five Elements sets, as well as a demonstration of the Eight Methods by Ma Yueh Liang and applications related to the Chi Kung sets.
 The money from these videos and aforementioned books goes back into chiflow and is also, to this day, distributed with the Chian Chuan Association, as well as certain students and family of Ma Yueh Liang.

 Ma Yueh Liang and Gerald Sharp practice Push Hands publicly at a monthly meeting of the Chian Chuan Taichichuan Association of Shanghai.